-There are a number of places to stay near Odaiba, but the best place to stay is definitely Conrad Tokyo.
+There are lots of accommodation options near Odaiba, but the best place to stay is definitely Conrad Tokyo.
 The Conrad Tokyo is a luxurious hotel located right on Odaiba’s waterfront and offers stunning views of the city skyline and Rainbow Bridge.

 The hotel is also just a short walk from all of the shopping and entertainment destinations on Odaiba, making it the perfect place to stay for those looking to enjoy all that the island has to offer.

 Mount Fuji needs no introduction, but since you’re here, I’ll give it one.
-It’s pretty much the most iconic cultural landmark in all of Japan, being the subject of all sorts of paintings, movies, tv shows, poems, and novels from both inside and outside of Japan.
-It’s actually an active snowcapped volcano, one of the tallest in the entire world.
+It’s pretty much the most iconic cultural landmark in all of Japan, being the subject of all sorts of paintings, movies, TV shows, poems, and novels from both inside and outside of the country.
+It’s actually an active snowcapped volcano; one of the tallest in the world.

 It’s an important spiritual site in Japan, and it’s pretty clear why.
-Just looking at it is inspiring.
-To reach Mount Fuji, all you need is an average level of fitness.
-Thousands of tourists with no prior experience climb the volcano’s peak every year.
+Just looking at Mount Fuji is inspiring.
+To reach the volcano, all you need is a moderate level of fitness.
+Thousands of tourists with no prior experience climb to its peak every year.